seattlecoderdojo/DojoGuides/!CONTRIBUTING/README.md

 ## GOOD RULES OF THUMB

 Fun is important.
 This isn't school.
 No child is forced to complete a module.
-So try to figure out ways
+So try to figure out ways to make it interesting and rewarding so they'll finish it because they really want to.

+Remember, there are other volunteers to help you brainstorm if you get stuck.

 ## WHAT YOU'LL NEED